uoregon-libraries/owa/README.md

 2. Copy `env-example` to `.env` in order to set up the OWA database password, choose random values for the keys and salts the application uses, and set the public URL.
+   - **Whenever you change the port in your docker compose override, you need to change the "public URL" in `.env`**
 3. If desired, copy `docker/owa.sql` into `docker/mysql-init` to skip some of the web-wizard setup.
 This will create the database structure as well as install an administrative user.
 You will be able to log in as "adm" with the password "adm".
 You **must** change this for production.
+4. The project states it cannot be used from localhost or a raw IP address.
+   This makes testing a pain.
+You'll want to stand this up on a server that has a hostname if you want to do any kind of testing.

 If for some reason you override the db name or user in the `db` container, make sure you apply the same override(s) to the `web` container.